xmos/lib_xud/doc/rst/basic_usage.rst

 OUT, IN, OUT (such as a control transfer or a request response protocol).
 If an unplug/reset event was received after the first OUT, the host would return to sending the initial OUT after a re-plug, whilst the endpoint task would hang trying to send a response the IN.
-The endpoint needs to know of the bus reset in order to reset it's state machine.
+The endpoint needs to know of the bus reset in order to reset its state machine.

 .. note::
    Endpoint 0 **requires** this functionality to be enabled  since it deals with bi-directional